risd-gd/babybindery/_posts/2016-09-08-unit1_overview.md

 ## Week 2

-**DELIVERABLES Due Week 3 / Sept 27:**
+### Due Week 3 / Sept 27
-**5 Compositions**

 Revisit your 25 studies and look at them with fresh eyes, through these five gestalt principles of similarity, continuation, closure, proximity, figure/ground.

 Create 5 new compositions using the 25 studies as a kit.
 10″ × 10″.
 Black, white, & 1 color.
 No rules for color applications.
 Each composition should be based on one of the following gestalt principles of perceptual organization.

 Each composition should be based on one of the following gestalt principles of perceptual organization.